 Folk music and dancing

-While visiting Morocco you are bound to hear different music genres and see various dance performances, either in the ancient medinas, at a special show, or during a festival.
+While traveling in Morocco you are bound to hear different music genres and see various dance performances, either in the ancient medinas, at a special show, or during a festival.

 Moroccan music and dances are an integral part of the country’s culture and heritage.
 They are rooted in the Arab, Amazigh, and African cultures.
 Moroccan music showcases variations of Amazigh folk, Gnawa, Rai, Chaabi, and Andalusian styles, all telling different stories that vary from one region to another, which gives the fabric of Moroccan rhythm its magical texture.